 However, we do not believe that model-based development should be regarded as the application of "graphical domain-specific languages".
 Instead, we see model-based development as a paradigm for system development that besides the use of domain-specific languages includes explicit and operational descriptions of the relevant entities that occur during development in terms of both product and process.
-These descriptions are captured in dedicated models, process models and product models.
+These descriptions are captured in dedicated models: